Statewide recreational fishing surveys

 More than 2,100 recreational fishing households took part in the 12-month recreational fishing activity logbook phase.
 During this phase, participating fishers recorded their fishing activity and expenditure shortly after they went fishing, either by a phone call from our interviewers, or logging the activity via the online survey portal.

-For more information on the data collection methods used by the Social Research Centre during the initial phase of the 2019–20 survey, refer to their Statewide recreational fishing survey 2019–20 screening survey – Technical report (July 2020) (PDF, 987.7KB).
+For more information on the data collection methods used by the Social Research Centre, refer to the Statewide recreational fishing survey 2019–20 screening survey: technical report (July 2020) (PDF, 987.7KB).

 2010–11 and 2013–14 surveys